Miacis

-Miacis ("small point") is an extinct genus of placental mammals from clade Carnivoraformes, that lived in North America from early to middle Eocene.
+Miacis ("small point") is an extinct genus of placental mammals from clade Carnivoraformes, that lived in North America from the early to middle Eocene.

 Description

-Miacis was five-clawed, about the size of a weasel (~30 cm), and lived on the North American continent.
-It retained some primitive characteristics such as low skulls, long slender bodies, long tails, and short legs.
+Miacis was five-clawed, similar in size to a stoat (~30 cm, tail not included), weighed between 1 and 7 kg, and likely had highly reversible hind feet that assisted in its arboreal lifestyle, similar to those of a squirrel.
+It retained some primitive characteristics such as a low skull, a long slender body, a long tail, and short legs.
 Miacis retained 44 teeth, although some reductions in this number were apparently in progress and some of the teeth were reduced in size.

 The hind limbs were longer than the forelimbs, the pelvis was dog-like in form and structure, and some specialized traits were present in the vertebrae.
 It had retractable claws, agile joints for climbing, and binocular vision.
 Miacis and related forms had brains that were relatively larger than those of the creodonts, and the larger brain size as compared with body size probably reflects an increase in intelligence.

-Like many other early carnivoramorphans, it was well suited for an arboreal climbing lifestyle with needle sharp claws, and had limbs and joints that resemble those of modern carnivorans.
+Like many other early carnivoramorphans, it was well suited for an arboreal climbing lifestyle with needle-sharp claws, limbs, and joints resembling modern carnivorans.
 Miacis was probably a very agile forest dweller that preyed upon smaller animals, such as small mammals, reptiles, and birds, and might also have eaten eggs and fruits.